MicrosoftDocs/windows-powershell-docs/docset/windows/storage/update-storagepool.md

 ### -Name
 Specifies an array of names.
-The cmldet upgrades the storage pools that you specify by name.
+The cmdlet upgrades the storage pools that you specify by name.
 This human-readable name is not necessarily unique.

 ```yaml